 |Address||2 Napier Road, Singapore 258511|

-|Lines Served||Thomson-East Coast Line|
+|Line Served||Thomson-East Coast Line|

-Napier MRT Station (TE12) is an underground station located along the Thomson-East Coast Line (TEL) Stage 3.
+Napier MRT Station (TE12) is an underground station located along the Thomson-East Coast Line (TEL) 3.
 It is built at the junction of Napier Road, Holland Road and Cluny Road, bringing rail connectivity to various embassies, community amenities and residential developments in the vicinity.